tnldart/openapi-servers/servers/slack/README.md

      - `users:read`
      - `users:read.email`
    - Install the app to your workspace
+   - You'll get the bot token on the last screen.

 2. **Team ID**: Your Slack workspace/team ID
-   - Found in workspace settings or URL
+   - Found in workspace settings or URL (go to your slack instance via web and it'll be after the slash)

 3. **Channel IDs** (Optional):
    - Restrict the server to specific channels